This guide contains answers to the most frequently asked questions. It is intended mainly for teachers, but is also suitable for any group leader.

 The media used in the art workshop might have not finished drying when you leave the museum.
 In that case, you can pick up your works from Tuesday to Friday between 2 and 4:30 p.m. and on Sunday afternoons between 2 and 5 p.m., from workshop “1” at the museum.
 Otherwise, we can send them to you by messenger, at a cost of $10 per class.
 You will receive a new invoice for this amount.

-17. What are the art workshop themes?
+17. What are the themes of the tours and art workshops offered?